SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackMigrationScriptDesign.md

 - Validates AWS credentials via `sts get-caller-identity`
 - Validates Sumo Logic credentials via API ping
 - Confirms the source stack exists and is in `CREATE_COMPLETE`, `UPDATE_COMPLETE`, or `UPDATE_ROLLBACK_COMPLETE` state
-- Auto-detects source version (v2.12–v2.15) by checking for parameter fingerprint (Section10a + Section7aLambda + Section9a)
+- Auto-detects source version (v2.12–v2.15) by reading the template `Description` field via `aws cloudformation get-template` — e.g. `"Version - v2.15.0..."`.
+Falls back to parameter key fingerprint (Section10a + Section7aLambda + Section9a) if the description has no version string.
+Validates detected version against supported list (v2.12–v2.15); exits with error if unsupported.
 - Captures `ACCOUNT_ID` for later use

 ### Auto-recovery on special stack states